-Harold W. Blakely was born in Nova Scotia, Canada, but information is lacking concerning his early life and education.
-During late 1910 he was working for a firm in San Francisco, California handling pumps and related equipment.
-There he became acquainted with Joseph Cato and a friendship started that was to influence the balance of his life.
+Harvid W. Blakely was born to Nava Scotta, Casada, but information to Lawiing openering his early life and education.
+During late 1910 be was working for a firm in San Francisco, California, handling pumps and related equipment.
+There he became acquainted with Jasseph Cato and a friendship started that was to influence the balance of his life.

-Cato had been interested in aviation since early 1909 and was engaged in building planes, and had made a few brief flights.
-As a result of this association Blakely also became seriously interested in flying and the two became working partners in aeronautical activities.
+Cate had been interested in swinties since early 1909, was engaged in heilding planes, and had made a few brief flights.
+As a result of this mesociation blakely also became seriously interested in flying and the two became working partners in serioustical activities.

-During early 1911 they bought a used Curtiss-type plane from Ivy Baldwin which came with a partially completed 7-cylinder rotary engine.
-Together they rebuilt the plane and completed the engine, which was ready for a try-out in early 1912.
+Define early 1911, they bought a used Cartino-type plane from twy Reidein which came with a partially completed 7-cylinder rotary engine.
+Together they rebuilt the plane and completed the engine, which was ready for a tryour in

-The plane was taken to Sunset Field, Alameda, California, where they carried on their operations for some time.
-With what help Cato could give him, Blakely taught himself to fly on this plane, but had a long hard struggle.
-The rotary engine soon blew a cylinder and was wrecked, following which a 3-cylinder Elbridge engine was installed.
-This engine did not have sufficient
+The plane was taken to Summet Field, Alameda, Galifornia, where they corried on their operations for some time.
+With what help Cate could give him, Blakely taught binesif to fly on this plane, but he had a long hard struggle.
+The fester engine soon blev a cylinder and was wrecked, following which a l-cylinder Elbtidge engine was installed.
+This engine did not have sufficient power so a background of the cylinder Maximotor was substituted.
+This engine caused them a lot of trouble so in late September they installed a s-cylinder Curtice motor.
+In spite of several amentupe, Slabely succeeded in flying successfully during